f-lane/census_proj/README.md

 - The 2021_census_api.py file gets data about passport ownership in Bristol's five constituencies from the ONS API.
 The results are written to constituency_data.json. <br />
 - The shapefile of UK parliamentary constituencies (post-2019) was sourced from the ONS' Open Geography Portal: https://geoportal.statistics.gov.uk/datasets/ons::westminster-parliamentary-constituencies-july-2024-boundaries-uk-buc-2/about <br />
-- The Final.ipynb provides some very basic visualisations of the data, using matplotlib and geopandas (examples below):
+- The Final.ipynb provides some basic visualisations of the data, using matplotlib and geopandas (examples below):

 ![image](https://github.com/user-attachments/assets/067831db-7562-4bea-911f-871111a1fb74) <br />
 <br />